-Lichfield Chess Club got STAR billing this week, a full half page feature in both the Star and Express and the Lichfield Chronicle.
+Lichfield Chess Club has had STAR billing, a full half page feature in both the Star and Express and the Lichfield Chronicle.
 Heather Large, senior features writer, together with a photographer visited the Guildroom to discover how the club had recovered from lockdown.
 The result was four photographs and an accurately written article.

 Courtesy of the Express and Star we reproduce parts of the article below:-